Haroenv/FauDroids.github.io/README.md

 layout: post
 title: My first post
 author: bob
+comments: true
 ---
 ```
 would look for an author object called `bob` in the config file and get the corresponding full name.

+## Adding ideas

+The [\_data/ideas.yml](https://github.com/FauDroids/FauDroids.github.io/blob/master/_data/ideas.yml) file contains all the ideas that are shown on the site.

+Options for ideas are:

+- `name` to be used in the permalink
+- `title` actual title
+- `content` description of the idea
+- `packageName` optional Java package name of the finished app.
+If present this idea will be marked as "done" and a link to the playstore will be added

 ## Adding team members